-On or around 11 October 2023 - Mr P's representative wrote to Options to raise a complaint about its role in accepting his pension transfer and facilitating the investments through FPI.
+On or around 13 March 2020 - After carrying out some investigations, Mr P's representative wrote to Options to raise a complaint about its role in accepting his pension transfer and facilitating the investments through FPI.

-24 November 2023 - Options sent a final response letter to Mr P in which it said that it thought his complaint had been brought out of time.
+1 May 2020 - Options sent a final response letter to Mr P in which it didn't uphold his complaint.

-15 December 2023 - Mr P told us he was unhappy with Options' response and would like us to consider his complaint.
+On or around 7 May 2020 - Mr P told us he was unhappy with Options' response and would like us to consider his complaint.

-Options didn't provide a response to our investigator's opinion on jurisdiction or his uphold of the merits of this complaint.
+Options didn't respond to our investigator's opinion upholding the merits of this complaint.
 But I have in any event considered the arguments that Options has raised on other similar complaints that have been dealt with by this Service before.
 I've addressed those that I think are important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that my ombudsman colleagues have said to Options before in response to those.
 Our casework process is intended to be relatively informal.
 And being overly repetitive in our decisions on every complaint with similar issues shouldn't be necessary.